CALL FOR AVAILABLITY

-Farmer: Suddard Family – The Suddard Family has been oystering in Onset for more than 100 years.
+Farmer: The Suddard family has been oystering in Wareham for more than 100 years.
 The coastal leases they work today were granted by a Civil War General to the late Ben Suddard’s great-grandfather.
-Oyster seeds are planted in an upweller then transferred to float cages to provide optimal nutrients for the best growth and superior flavor profile.

 Size: Select